Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 </figure>
 </br>
 Being able to estimate the long term effect of ones marketing activity allows the practicioner to select the appropriate starting point in order to maximize the ROI. </br>
 Another approach to find seasonal effects might be to look at past marketing activities which have been similar in terms of the activity performed, but have been done at different times.
-Then one could estimate the treatment effects of each of these campaigns to get an idea at which time during the year the campaign works better.
-However, the activities should not be to far apart.
+Then, one could estimate the treatment effects of each of these campaigns to get an idea at which time during the year the campaign is more effective.
+However, the activities should not be too far apart.
 Otherwise global factors like the state of the economy could have changed.
 This would also have an impact on the purchasing behavior of customers and could lead to false conclusions.

 <h3>Who?</h3>

 The importance of this question varies greatly depending on the kind of marketing that is being done.
 Figure 2 shows various types of marketing from broad to narrow.
-The narrower the more potential there is for the usage of treatment effects.
+The narrower, the more potential there is for the usage of treatment effects.
 For the broadest possible marketing activity (like the social media marketing mentioned before) the average treatment effect (ATE) is important but no selection can be made in terms of who we target.
 Narrower activities might allow us to select certain subgroups of our potential customers.
 Here we would be interested in the group average treatment effects (GATES) of those subgroups.
 Then we could determine which group to target based on those treatment effects.

 <figure>
 <img